BUSM 788_/BUSM 758_

 The location of the field experiences may change annually.

-- Hear directly from faculty about the upcoming MBA Global Treks in Brazil, the UAE and Asia (Malaysia and Singapore).
-This information session will review how the Global Business Treks work, costs, scholarship opportunities, registration, and program-specific information.
+• Hear directly from faculty about the upcoming MBA Global Treks in Brazil, the UAE (Dubai and Abu Dhabi) and Asia (Malaysia and Singapore).
+This information session reviews how the Global Business Treks work, costs, scholarship opportunities, registration, and program-specific information.

 Dates Subject to Change